Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

 Ingredients

-- 1 fresh rosemary sprig or 1 tbsp dried
+- 1 fresh rosemary sprig, or 1 tablespoon dried

 - 3 bay leaves